4.1 - Defining the Environment of Interest | |

 |

 As before, when you constrain the definition of your environment, SPOCK filters its list of surviving configuration sets to show only configuration sets that are compatible with those constraints.
-In this case, we've asked SPOCK to list all configuration sets that are compatible with any 3PAR StoreServ 20850 in an HP-UX 11.31 IA64 environment.
-We see that there is two such configuration sets. |
+In this case, we've asked SPOCK to list all configuration sets that are compatible with any Apple Mac OS X Mountain Lion 10.8 environment.
+We see that there is seven such configuration sets. |